Forest: The forest transition

-There is an estimated 726 e6ha of forest in protected areas worldwide.
-Of the six major world regions, South America has the highest share of forests in protected areas, at 31 percent.
-The area of such areas globally has increased by 191 e6ha since 1990, but the rate of annual increase slowed in 2010–2020.
+In 2025 the area of forest in legally established protected areas worldwide was estimated at 813 million ha, which is around 20% of the total forest area.
+Of the six regions, Asia has the largest share of forests in protected areas, at 26%.
+The area of forest in protected areas has increased by 251 million ha globally since 1990.
+In 2020 there was an estimated 726 e6ha of forest in protected areas worldwide.
+Of the six major world regions, South America had the highest share of forests in protected areas, at 31 percent.
+The area of such areas globally had increased by 191 e6ha since 1990, but the rate of annual increase slowed in 2010–2020.

 Smaller areas of woodland in cities may be managed as urban forestry, sometimes within public parks.
 These are often created for human benefits; Attention Restoration Theory argues that spending time in nature reduces stress and improves health, while forest schools and kindergartens help young people to develop social as well as scientific skills in forests.
 These typically need to be close to where the children live.